alvarogarcia7/blog_source/content/articles/2016-10-25-alien-technology.markdown

 The topic here is the same as before, but can it be attributed to different pools of knowledge?
 Is there some kind of temporary knowledge that plays a part in this?
 In this case, I do not agree with the argument that you the creator and you the user are two different people based on the time range that has elapsed.

-Can it be attributed to 'debugging code is much more difficult that writing code' TODO find reference TODO.
+Can it be attributed to 'debugging code is much more difficult that writing code'?
+TODO find reference TODO.

+It can also be attributed to Naur's idea.

 You can also unearth this yourself when you code at your cleverness possibilities (based on the theory that writing code is easier than reading code)